Gari7830/my_portfolio/README.md

 ### <div align="center">I'm Edgar, a recently graduated data scientist 👨‍💻 interested in logistics, supply chain management, marketing, and data analysis📊📉📈</div>

-- Here you can find my projects in data science🧑🏻‍💻 data analysis, and Power BI.
-New Projects will be added in time 💼 💼
+- 💼 Here you can find my projects in data science🧑🏻‍💻 data analysis, and Power BI.
+New Projects will be added in time.

 - 🔭 I’m seeking new job opportunities in data science, data analysis, or business intelligence.